THE FUTURE IS FEMALE

 BENEFITS TO BIG SISTERS

-All our Big Sisters receive professional mentoring training upfront consisting of 4×3 hour training sessions run in the evenings, before we match them with their Little Sister.
-This training continues over the 12 months as we facilitate ALL mentoring sessions in the school and lead several sharing sessions throughout the year.
-We believe if you can mentor a vulnerable, 14 year old girl, you can transfer this skill to a wide range of scenarios and mentoring is such a pivotal skill in the world of work these days.
+We believe if you can mentor a vulnerable, 12-14 year old girl, you can transfer this skill to a wide range of scenarios and mentoring is such a pivotal skill in the world of work these days.

 Not only will you be a proficient mentor at the end of the year but you will also have had a perfect opportunity to self-reflect, work on your own visibility and personal brand and nurture connections with some amazing women, your fellow Big Sisters.
 We attract some awesome women to our work and this serves as the perfect peer group for personal development.

 Girls Out Loud Champions in Business